-Definition 4 A shadow is called a complete shadow when all the parts of the scene the shadow falls on are visible.
-The outmost edge of a complete shadow corresponding to a directional light source is generated by the occluding boundary of the object surface.
-Fig.11 shows that the occluding boundary of a smooth surface will be a critical boundary in the context of shading.
-Consequently, when there is information both from shading and from shadows, we can use the shadow information to give us an initial estimate of the directions of the light sources, and then we can use the shading information to refine it to compute the directions and intensities of the real light sources.
+sponding to a directional light source is generated by the occluding boundary of the object surface.

+Fig. 14 shows that the occluding boundary of a smooth surface will be a critical boundary in the context of shading.
+Consequently, when there is information both from shading and from shadows, we can use shadow information to give us an initial estimate of the directions of the light sources, and then we can use the shading information to refine it to compute the directions and intensities of the real light sources.

-In order to incorporate shadow information, we augment the algorithm of Sec.
-3.3 by steps 2, 3 and 4:
+In order to incorporate shadow information, we augment the algorithm of Section 3.3 by steps 3, 4, and 5:

-- 1. Find initial critical boundaries by Hough transform based on all detected critical points. - Calculate an initial illumination distribution using the estimation from shadows [24].
-Mark directions on the geodesic dome, for which possible shadows are not complete or observable due to occlusions, as 'excluded'. - 3.
-For each critical boundary, if its pre-direction is in a 'non-excluded' solid angle whose illuminant intensity is close to zero, consider it a spurious critical boundary and reject it.
-Otherwise mark the illumination region on the geodesic dome, containing this solid angle, as 'registered'. - 4.
-For each 'non-registered' illumination region, add a critical boundary whose pre-direction is close to the direction determined by the peak center of this region as an initial critical boundary. - 5.
-Adjust critical boundaries.
-We adjust every critical boundary by moving it by a small step, and a reduction in the least-squares error indicates a better solution.
-We keep updating boundaries using a "greedy" algorithm in order to minimize the total error. - 6.
-Merge spurious critical boundaries.
-If two critical boundaries are closer than a threshold angle $T{mergeangle}$ (e.g. 5 degrees), they can be replaced by their average, resulting into one critical boundary instead of two. - 7.
-Remove spurious critical boundaries.
+- (1) Detect critical points using the method described in Section 3.1. - (2) Find initial critical boundaries by the Hough transform based on all detected critical points. - (3) Calculate an initial illumination distribution using the estimation from the shadow-based method [23].
+Mark directions on the geodesic dome, for which possible shadows are not complete or observable due to occlusions, as 'excluded'. - (4) For each critical boundary, if its pre-direction is in a 'non-excluded' solid angle whose illuminant intensity is close to zero, consider it a spurious critical boundary and reject it.
+Otherwise mark the illumination region on the geodesic dome, containing this solid angle, as 'registered.' - (5) For each 'non-registered' illumination region, add a critical boundary whose predirection is close to the direction determined by the peak center of this region as an initial critical boundary. - (6) Adjust critical boundaries.
+We adjust every critical boundary by moving it by a small step, with a reduction in the least-squares error indicating a better solution.
+We keep updating boundaries using a "greedy" algorithm in order to minimize the total error. - (7) Merge spurious critical boundaries.
+If two critical boundaries are closer than a threshold angle $T{\text{mergeangle}}$ (e.g., 5°), they can be replaced by their average, resulting into one critical boundary instead of two. - (8) Remove spurious critical boundaries.
 We test every critical boundary, by removing it temporarily and if the least-squares error does not increase, we can consider it a spurious boundary and remove it completely.
-We test boundaries in increasing order of Hough transform votes (intuitively we test first boundaries that are not as trustworthy). - Calculate the real lights along a boundary by subtracting neighboring virtual lights as described in Proposition 5.
+We test boundaries in increasing order of Hough transform votes (intuitively we test first the boundaries that are not as trustworthy).